phdru/textern/README.md

 preferences page.
 Note no shell expansion is performed on the path (use e.g. `/home/jlebon` instead of `~`).

-Files older than 24 hours are deleted from the backup directory.
+**All files** older than 24 hours are deleted from the backup directory (i.e., not just those files that Textern created).
+If there are files in the directory that Textern fails to delete, then Textern will misbehave.
+For this reason, make sure the backup directory is exclusively used by Textern.

 Note this feature is experimental and subject to change.

 ## Troubleshooting